zestsoftware/zest.releaser/zest/releaser/README.txt

 - Your svn is structured with /trunk, /tags and optionally /branches.
 Both a /trunk or a /branches/something checkout is ok.

 - There's a version.txt or setup.py in your project.
-The version.txt has a
+The version.txt
-  single line with the version number (newline optional).
-The setup.py should have a single ``version = '0.3'`` line somewhere. zest.releaser only inserts such a line, though it keeps the existing indentation intact.
-But commas at the end or so: they're all zapped.
+  has a single line with the version number (newline optional).
+The setup.py should have a single ``version = '0.3'`` line somewhere.
+You can also have it in the actual ``setup()`` call, on its own line still, as `` version = '0.3',``.
+Indentation and the comma are preserved.
 If you need something special, you can always do a ``version=version`` and put the actual version statement in a zest.releaser-friendly format near the top of the file.
 Reading (in Plone products) a version.txt into setup.py works great, too.

 - The history file (either HISTORY.txt or CHANGES.txt) restriction is probably the most severe at the moment. zest.releaser searches for a restructuredtext